heedy/heedy-notebook-plugin/README.md

 make
 ```

 The plugin zip file will be created at `dist/heedy-notebook-plugin-{VERSION}.zip`.
+It can be installed by uploading to heedy from the UI.

 ### Developing